3DCdsc/Introduction_to_Programming/docs/Day_2/git_remote_concepts.md

 Another way of getting updates from the remote repo, we also can use `git fetch <remote repo name> <branch name>`

+!!! info "git pull vs git fetch"
     The differences between `git pull` and `git fetch`, is that `git pull` automatically merges the changes into your local directory while `git fetch` gets all the changes and stores in in another commit in a branch named `FETCH_HEAD ` in which you can later combine using `git merge FETCH_HEAD`.

     Therefore `git pull` actually calls `git fetch` and `git merge FETCH_HEAD` automatically.

 ## Clone